davidthfarr/REDCT/README.md

 ### Example Scripts

-- `/scripts/label_train_humour.sh`- contains an example for labeling the humour dataset using mistral7B.
-Then, we finetune distilbert with 50% randomly sampled expert labeling, and evaluate the performance on a held-out test set.
 - `/scripts/label_train_ibc.sh` - contains an example that distributes the labeling process onto all available GPUs.
 Then, we finetune distilbert with 10% confidence informed expert labeling, and evaluate the performance on a held-out test set.
 - `/scripts/label_train_misinfo.sh` - contains an example for labeling with Open AIs GPT-3.5-turbo.
 Then, we finetune a RoBERTa-Large model naively on the labels, and evaluate the performance on a held-out test set.
-- `/scripts/label_train_stance.sh` - contains an example for labeling with Open AIs GPT-3.5-turbo with CoT prompting.
+- `/scripts/label_train_stance.sh` - contains an example for labeling with Open AIs GPT-4o with CoT prompting.
 Then, we finetune a RoBERTa model with 10% confidence informed sampling expert labeling, learning with soft labels, and evaluate the performance on a held-out test set.

 Given the examples and the scripts, it should be relatively simple to reproduce all the experiments presented in the paper.